Best Things to do on Great Keppel Island

 Although you’ll begin to understand the beauty of Great Keppel Island during your first glimpses of its sandy shores on the ferry over, you don’t really appreciate how breathtaking it is until you start exploring underwater!

-So whether you’re a complete novice or an experienced diver, one of the best things to do in Great Keppel Island is to grab a snorkel and get up close to some of Australia’s most beautiful coral reefs.
+Whether you’re a complete novice or an experienced diver, one of the best things to do in Great Keppel Island is to get up close to some of Australia’s most beautiful coral reefs, by either grabbing a snorkel or strapping on a scuba diving tank.

-In fact, the reefs at Great Keppel Island are some of the healthiest – you can find 38 different species of colourful coral and be amazed at the marine inhabitants who live nearby.
-Due to the crystal clear waters, you’ll be able to spot tropical fish, starfish, turtles, stingrays, and dolphins.
+In fact, the reefs at Great Keppel Island are some of the healthiest – you can find plenty of different species of colourful coral and be amazed at the marine inhabitants who live nearby.
+Because the waters are crystal clear, you’ll be able to spot tropical fish, starfish, turtles, stingrays, and dolphins.

 Some of the best spots for snorkelling on Great Keppel Island include Shelving Beach, Clam Bay, Big Peninsula at Secret Cove, and Monkey Point.
-The latter is accessible on foot if you want to go independently, but you’ll need some assistance from GKI Watersports or Keppel Watersports to drop you off at the others.
+The latter is accessible on foot from the southern end of Fisherman’s Beach if you want to go independently, but you’ll need some assistance from GKI Watersports or Keppel Watersports to drop you off at the others.

-You can hire equipment or take a tour if you want some help finding all the best spots based on the conditions.
-Just remember to book tours in advance, especially during holiday periods, as they’re understandably incredibly popular.
+You can hire equipment, or take a tour if you want some help finding all the best spots based on the weather conditions.
+Just remember to book tours in advance, especially during holiday periods, as they’re usually popular.

-If you want to explore deeper, then why not opt for scuba-diving instead?
+If you want to explore deeper, then why not opt for scuba-diving?
 Keppel Dive is the single PADI dive resort here.
 They’ve got you covered for all Great Keppel Island watersports and activities whether you’re a complete beginner or an experienced diver.

-You can hire snorkelling gear on the island for $20 for the day or join a guided snorkelling tour for $59 per adult and $49 per child.
-Scuba diving starts from $155 per person.
+You can hire snorkelling gear on the island for $25 for the day, wetsuit / stinger suit from $15 per day.
+Or join a guided snorkelling tour for $65 per adult and $55 per child.
+Scuba diving starts from $240 per person (if hiring equipment.)

 2 Visit the beaches